Cobra Kai season 5: Volume 1

+Volume 2

 Marketing and release

 The first teaser trailer for the season was released on May 5, 2022, which confirmed a September 9 release date.
 The official trailer was released on August 16.
-A home media release has yet to be confirmed, but is likely due to all previous seasons being released on DVD.
+The complete fifth season was released on DVD on September 12, 2023.

 Reception

 On the review aggregator website Rotten Tomatoes, the season has received a 98% approval rating, with an average rating of 7.9 out of 10 based on 44 reviews.
 The site's critical consensus reads: "Deftly managing an expanded roster of punchy personalities, Cobra Kai graduates to a black belt proficiency in heartfelt melodrama and sly humor".
-On Metacritic, which uses a weighted average, it has received a rating of 78 out of 100, based on seven reviews, indicating "generally favorable reviews".
+On Metacritic, which uses a weighted average, it has received a rating of 78 out of 100, based on seven reviews, indicating "generally favorable" reviews.

 Between September 4 and October 9, 2022, the show was watched for 274.72M hours globally according to the Netflix top 10s.